sansroot/Dotfiles-v7/README.md

 #### Nwg-look:
 ```
-pacman -S nwg-look (install it from distro's repository)
+sudo pacman -S nwg-look (install it from distro's repository)
 ```

 #### Screen share in hyprland: